 That’s pretty much all there is to it.
 I always say that when you order a short kit, you should think of yourself as a scratch builder who has a friend cutting out all of the annoying little bits that take too long to cut out with a knife.
 But you’re still the big-brain guy who has to study the plan and figure out what to order.
 There are two main reasons why I don’t provide you with a list.
 Number one is that my count will probably be off because most people who build airplanes are going to deviate in some way from the plan.
 This is a good thing.
 It’s your project, so build it the way you want it.
 Reason number two is that because it’s your project my heart isn’t in it, so I’m more likely to zip through the process and make a mistake that will screw you up.
 My poor little brain is already tired from making all of the parts fit together for the kit.
 You don’t want to rely on me.
 If you do it you’ll get better at it every time, and you don’t have to worry about me costing you extra shipping charges by forgetting the ailerons.

-If you are ordering a short kit such as the Ultra Sport 60 or the Hot Kanary, which do not include the fin or stabilizer, you’ll have to order sheet wood for these parts.
+If you are ordering a short kit that does not include the fin or stabilizer, you’ll have to order sheet wood for these parts.
 This can be an uncertain proposition, because sometimes you get wood that’s too soft to take the forces you’re going to put on the stabilizer, or way too hard and heavy.
 Ordering extra pieces is a good strategy, but maybe you don’t have the extra cash.
 If you don’t order extra, and you get unsuitable wood, you’re in trouble.
 Here’s a solution to the dilemma.
 Just go ahead and order the wood.
 If they send medium grade balsa, use it for the tail as shown on the plan.
 If they send really hard stuff, cut it into sticks and build your stabilizer with sticks.
 A little bit of browsing on outerzone will turn up an appropriately sized plane with a stick-built tail for you to use as a reference.
 Well, you’re still in trouble if they send light fluff, but that’s a lot less likely than getting wood that’s just right or rock hard.

 Just about everything you build can be approached this way.
 You can build a cowl from blocks, planks, sticks and sheet, a bottle heated and pulled over a mold, paper and glue, glass and resin, aluminum sheet, card stock coated with epoxy, or probably a few other ways I haven’t thought of.
 Ditto for wheel pants.
 You can build control surfaces from thick sheet, or a thin center sheet with ribs on both sides, or from sticks, or even from thinner sticks with thin sheeting covering both sides.
-Studying lots of different plans and observing the various construction techniques can be very enlightening.
 Look at a bunch of plans, and then when you choose one plane to build, try to think of two or three different ways to build each part, and keep your options open.
 If you approach your building project this way, then when you get your balsa order in the mail you won’t be disappointed no matter what they send you.